Judge Blocks Trump Birth Control Policy In 13 States And D.C.

 "The law couldn't be clearer — employers have no business interfering in women's healthcare decisions," California Attorney General Xavier Becerra said in a statement applauding the ruling.
 "Today's court ruling stops another attempt by the Trump Administration to trample on women's access to basic reproductive care."

 The Trump administration amended the ACA in 2017 to protect the "conscience rights" of employers, letting them opt out of offering birth control coverage.
-The Trump administration's new policy was an attempt to considerably expand the previous religious-based exemptions, which only applied to religious employers.
+The Trump administration's new policy was an attempt to considerably expand the previous religious-based exemptions, which applied only to religious employers.
 Trump's policy was immediately challenged in court.

-The Supreme Court's 2014 Hobby Lobby decision found that privately-held companies with religious objections could refuse to offer contraceptive coverage.
+The Supreme Court's 2014 Hobby Lobby decision found that privately held companies with religious objections could refuse to offer contraceptive coverage.
 The 5-4 decision ruled that those companies "have the right to exercise their religious beliefs even if it means that their beliefs will impose certain restrictions on their employees," NPR's Nina Totenberg reported.
-Trump's new policy would also allow publicly-traded companies to opt out of contraceptive coverage based on religious or moral grounds, the Associated Press reported.
+Trump's new policy would also allow publicly traded companies to opt out of contraceptive coverage based on religious or moral grounds, The Associated Press reported.

-The judge's ruling blocks the policy from taking effect in California, Connecticut, Delaware, Hawaii, Illinois, Maryland, Minnesota, New York, North Carolina, Rhode Island, Vermont, Virginia, Washington, and the District of Columbia.
+The judge's ruling blocks the policy from taking effect in California, Connecticut, Delaware, Hawaii, Illinois, Maryland, Minnesota, New York, North Carolina, Rhode Island, Vermont, Virginia, Washington and the District of Columbia.